MichaelLangbein/tdl2/backend/data/wiki/programming/next.md

 ## Routing

+Some background: it used to be that nextjs used the `pages-router` instead of the app-router.
+Back then instead of the app-dir, there was a pages dir.

 -   app (this name is required)
     -   posts (any name, any nesting ... folders in (parenthesis) won't show up as part of route)
         -   page.tsx (this name is required to make this a page)